PrioritySoftware/PrioritySoftware.github.io/_sdk/XMLPARSE.md

 In addition to reading data from an XML/JSON file via [a form load](Interfaces), you can also use the XMLPARSE command.
 When the file contains several instances per tab, include the *--all* parameter to parse the entire file.
 Omit it to limit results to the first instance of each tab.

+[23.1]

+Starting with version 23.1, XMLPARSE can read up to 45,000 chracters in a single XML tag (make sure you have the latest BIN installed).

-**Note**: XMLPARSE can read a maximum of 1023 characters in a single XML tag.
+In previous versions, XMLPARSE can read a maximum of 1023 characters in a single XML tag.

 **Example:**
 ```sql